siemens/jailhouse/Documentation/debug-output.md

 Similar to the hypervisor configuration, a zero value for con-divider will skip initialisation of the UART interface.

-On x86, VGA output is not available for inmates.
+On x86, VGA and EFI framebuffer output are not available for inmates.

 ### Examples
 Example command line parameters for PIO based debug output on x86, where the